pass

 We specify the BDF value in both places to ensure that the qvm

-process instance presents the same location (0:2.0
+process instance presents the same location (0:2.0) to the guest,

 in case code in the guest assumes this is an Intel-designated BDF.